emrecncelik/templateNER/README.md

 ## 3 Inference
-Change accordingly and run Inference ```InferenceCode.ipynb``` You need to convert your test data into JSONL format.
+Change accordingly and run Inference ```InferenceCode.ipynb``` You need to convert your test data in BIO format into JSONL format.
 Use FromBIO2JSONL.py for it!

 # Corpus